 Research and Extension

-Each research and extension center (REC) or unit (REU) shares suspended operations information and updates with personnel by telephone tree.
+Each research and extension center (REC) or station (RES) shares suspended operations information and updates with personnel by telephone tree.

-During an emergency situation, each REC or REU main office is the information center for any updates or instructions, rather than the REC/REU’s safety committee.
+During an emergency situation, each REC or RES main office is the information center for any updates or instructions, rather than the REC/RES’s safety committee.